Intro

 My current (August 2023) group members are below:

-Bingjie Wang, postdoctoral researcher, measuring the properties of high-redshift galaxies using JWST.
+Bingjie Wang, postdoctoral researcher, measuring the properties of high-redshift galaxies and mysterious little red dots using JWST.

-Elijah Mathews, 6th year graduate student, high-dimensional fitting and neural net emulators.
+Elijah Mathews, 7th year graduate student, high-dimensional stellar pops fitting (resolved and unresolved) with neural net emulators.

 Nathan Cristello, Penn State undergraduate, building large catalogs of galaxy properties using ultra-fast simulation-based inference.